 Having followed sports closely all of my life, I knew the baseball card market pretty well.
-I decided to spend a few months working message boards and attending card shows to figure out if I could form an investment strategy that made sense.
+I decided to spend a few months working on message boards and attending card shows to figure out if I could form an investment strategy that made sense.

-Would this ultimately be better than anything I could do in stocks, bullion, or real-estate?
+Would this ultimately be better than anything I could do in stocks, bullion, or real estate?

 I thought so.

 In my research, I found that baseball cards act exactly like shares of stock.
 When a card company (Topps, for example) would print a particular player’s rookie card, they released shares of that player’s stock into the market.

 Some players who had high talent ceilings would initially demand a larger price, and players who were not expected to be starters demanded a smaller price.